 Thandi is a Professor at the School of Public Health, University of the Western Cape.
 Her areas of specialisation are public health nutrition, chronic non-communicable diseases, child health and monitoring and evaluation of programmes.
 She works with Community Health Workers in increasing awareness about non-communicable diseas and also has expertise, using motivation interviews for behaviour modification and in using participatory research methods.

 Lisa’s professional background is in investment banking, finance and tax.
+She is a Senior Investment Specialist at Nedbank CIB Property Partners.
 She previously served on the Board of the Investec Community Fund, was a mentor on the Investec panel for Young Students and Entrepreneurs, and volunteered at the Red Cross Children’s Hospital.
 Lisa is our current Chairperson and longest standing Trustee, having served on the board since 2006.

 Allan has 30 years of experience in the fields of human resources, organisational design, education and non-profit funding.
 Previous appointments include that of Senior Special Adviser to the Minister of Education, Kader Asmal.
 He was also CEO of a large South African trust that funds the education, environment and social development sectors.